Did You Know?

 Although it’s taken over a decade for the Van Ness BRT project to get going, the city is hopeful the long overdue transit and pedestrian improvements will lead to support for more BRT expansion in the city.

-Van Ness Ave. is a street similar to Chicago’s Ashland Ave. where buses run slowly because of heavy traffic.
+Van Ness Ave. is a street similar to Chicago’s Ashland Ave. where buses run slowly among a high volume of traffic.
 The CTA has recently taken steps to speed up its bus service by bringing back the #X9 Ashland Express, optimizing stop spacing and adding traffic signal priority to the busiest bus route in the city

 Photo courtesy of SFMTA.